-26 According to Quintero v.
-Jim Walter Homes, Inc., 709 S.W.2d 225, 230 (Tex.
+127 Quintero v.
+Jim Walter Homes, Inc., 709 S.W.2d 225, (Tex.
 App.
-Corpus Christi Dist.
-1986), Disciplinary Rule 5-106 of the Texas Code of Professional Responsibility provides "(a) A lawyer who represents two or more clients shall not make or participate in the
+Court for the Corpus Christi Dist.
+1986).

-In Quintero, the plaintiffs were previously represented by their attorney in a class action lawsuit against the defendant home manufacture, Jim Walters.28 In determining whether or not a release and settlement executed by the Quintero's was enforceable against Jim Walter, the Texas appellate court found that "[t]he Quinteros were not informed of the nature and settlement amounts of all the claims involved in the aggregate settlement, nor were they given a list showing the names and amounts to be received by the other settling plaintiffs," and furthermore that, "The policy expressed in Disciplinary Rule 5-106 is clearly to ensure that people such as the Quinteros do not give up their rights except with full knowledge of the other settlements involved."29 Based on their attorney's failure to meet the disclosure requirements of Disciplinary Rule 5-106, the Texas appellate court refused to enforce the release and settlement agreement against the defendant, Jim Walter.30 In upholding the release and settlement agreement's unenforceability, on rehearing, the court stated:
+Disciplinary Rule 5-106 of the Texas Code of Professional Responsibility was unenforceable because "as a matter of public policy, the ethics of attorneys and their clients must exist on a very high plane."
+128 & 129 In Quintero, the plaintiffs were previously represented by their attorney in a class action lawsuit against the defendant home manufacturer, Jim Walters.
+130 In holding that the release and settlement executed by the Quinteros could not be upheld, the Texas appellate court stated, "The Quinteros were not informed of the nature and settlement amounts-of-all-the-claims_involved_in_the aggregate settlement, nor were they given a list showing the names and amounts to be received by the other settling plaintiffs."131 The Texas appellate court further stated, "The policy expressed in Disciplinary Rule 5-106 is clearly to ensure that people such as the Quinteros do not give up their rights except with full knowledge of the other settlements involved."132 (emphasis added).
+Based on their attorney's failure to meet the disclosure requirements of Disciplinary Rule 5-106, which is substantial similar to MRPC 1.8(g) the Texas appellate court refused to uphold the release and settlement agreement signed by the Quinteros.133 On rehearing, the court stated: